Technical Writing for Engineers [The Ultimate Guide & Course]

 Solution: Know your audience

-In the planning process, ask yourself, "Who is my reader?"
+In planning, ask yourself, "Who is my reader?"
 Then, write out this information so that you are aware of it and have a constant visual reminder.

-Keeping the audience top of mind will change the way you write your document.
+Keeping the audience in mind will change how you write your document.
 While you’re writing, ask yourself, "Would my reader understand this text?"
 If the answer is no, re-write it.
 If the answer is yes, you are producing good technical writing.

 Solution: Plan effectively